sanity-io/sanity-plugin-google-translate/README.md

 };
 ```

-And tying it all together just like any other schema definition on Sanity
+And tying it all together in a Sanity Studio

 ```javascript
 import schemaTypes from "all:part:@sanity/base/schema-type";